goatcorp/DalamudPluginsD17/README.md

   - Use `$(DalamudLibPath)` if you aren't already, see <https://github.com/goatcorp/SamplePlugin/blob/master/SamplePlugin/SamplePlugin.csproj#L29-L63>
 - Build your plugin in Release, commit your `.csproj` + the newly generated lock file

+### Approval criteria

+When the plugin approval group checks your plugin, they will check for the following:

+- Does it meet [our guidelines](https://goatcorp.github.io/faq/development#q-what-am-i-allowed-to-do-in-my-plugin), as agreed upon by multiple members of the group?
+- Does it feature any combat elements?
+If so, are they purely informational, and show only information the player would normally know?
+- Does it pass an informal code review?
+- Does it install cleanly?
+- Does the configuration window(if present) behave correctly?
+- Does the base functionality of the plugin work (if testable easily)?
+- Does it have no obvious technical issues?
+- Is its JSON correctly formatted?
+(We hope to [make this unnecessary in future](https://github.com/goatcorp/DalamudPackager/issues/8))
+- If it's a new plugin, is it in the testing channel and not the stable channel?
+If it's a simple plugin, or you already tested separately, you may be able to skip the testing phase - please put some details in your PR or reach out!
+- Does it meet the [Technical criteria](#technical-criteria)?

+These criteria are intended to prevent issues for users.
+We're happy to work with you to get you across the line; just reach out in the Discord.

 ### Technical criteria

 There are a few technical things that you should do before submitting your plugin here.
 They will make your plugin nicer to use.